deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### Torch

 [**Torch7**](http://torch.ch/) is a computational framework written in Lua that supports machine-learning algorithms.
-It is purported to be used by large tech companies that devote in-house teams to deep learning.
+Some version of it is used by large tech companies such as Google and Facebook, which devote in-house teams to customizing their deep learning platforms.
 Lua is a multi-paradigm language developed in Brazil in the early 1990s.

 Torch7, while powerful, [was not designed to be widely accessible](https://news.ycombinator.com/item?id=7929216) to the Python-based academic community, nor to corporate software engineers, whose lingua franca is Java.
 Deeplearning4j was written in Java to reflect our focus on industry and ease of use.
 We believe usability is the limiting parameter that inhibits more widespread deep-learning implementations.
 We believe that a commercially supported open-source framework is the appropriate solution to ensure working tools and building a community.

 ### Caffe

-Caffe is a well-known and widely used machine-vision library.
+[Caffe](http://caffe.berkeleyvision.org/) is a well-known and widely used machine-vision library written in C and C++.
 It is not intended for other deep-learning applications such as text, sound or time series data.
 Both Deeplearning4j and Caffe perform image classification with convolutional nets, which represent the state of the art.
-In contrast to Caffe, Deeplearning4j offers parallel GPU *support* and many, seemingly trivial, features that make deep learning run more smoothely on multiple GPU clusters in parallel.
+In contrast to Caffe, Deeplearning4j offers parallel GPU *support* for an arbitrary number of chips, as well as many, seemingly trivial, features that make deep learning run more smoothly on multiple GPU clusters in parallel.

 ### Licensing

-Licensing is another distinction: Theano, Torch and Caffe employ a BSD License, which does not address patents or patent disputes.
+Licensing is another distinction among these open-source projects: Theano, Torch and Caffe employ a BSD License, which does not address patents or patent disputes.
 Deeplearning4j and ND4J are distributed under an **[Apache 2.0 License](http://en.swpat.org/wiki/Patent_clauses_in_software_licences#Apache_License_2.0)**, which contains both a patent grant and a litigation retaliation clause.
 That is, anyone is free to make and patent derivative works based on Apache 2.0-licensed code, but if they sue someone else over patent claims regarding the original code (DL4J in this case), they immediately lose all patent claim to it.
 (In other words, you are given resources to defend yourself in litigation, and discouraged from attacking others.)
-BSD doesn't address the issue at all.
+BSD doesn't address the issue.

 ### Speed